-If you forget to mention the chain name when using -F flag then all rules in all chains will be flushed.
+If you forget to mention the chain name when using -F flag, then all chain rules will be deleted.

-This command will replace the first rule in INPUT chain with the typed rule.
+This command will replace the first rule in the INPUT chain with the typed rule.

 $ iptables -L -t nat

-Here we list the rules in nat table.
+Here we list the rules in the nat table.

 Iptables User Defined Chain

 To create a user-defined chain, use the -N flag.

 $ iptables -N MY_CHAIN

 Also, you can rename it using -E flag.